V-Sekai-fire/godot-byte-code-parser/readme.md

-# GDScriptByteCode Parser for Godot Engine 3.4
+# GDScript Parser for Godot Engine 3.4

 A GDScript ByteCode parser for Godot Engine 3.4.